JayasriAR/Shopping_Cart/README.md

 **Order Confirmation:** Users can place an order, and a confirmation message is displayed.

 ## Technologies
--HTML
+- HTML
--CSS
+- CSS
--Bootstrap (for styling)
+- Bootstrap (for styling)
--JavaScript
+- JavaScript
--Local Storage (for storing cart items)
+- Local Storage (for storing cart items)